opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Adminstrative-Stored-Procedures.md

 Go to the **Select a page** frame and click the **Schedules** tab.

-On the Schedules tab\'s screen:
+On the Schedules tab's screen:

 Click the **New** button.